 Running over something in the road.

-Alignment of the body panels.
-Excessively wide or narrow gaps between body panels.
+Mis-alignment of the body panels indicate frame or unibody damage.
+Excessively wide or narrow gaps between body panels point to underlying problems.
 Gaps that vary from one end to the other, (i.e., wide on one end and narrow on the other.)
 Also be aware, a vehicle may have damage even with no misalignment to the body panels.

 Wheels that lean in or out at the top or bottom.
 Most wheels and tires should appear to stand up straight when viewed from a straight ahead position.
 This applies to front as well as rear wheels.

-A wheel that is not in the center of the wheel opening, when looking from the side.
+A wheel that is not in the center of the wheel opening, when looking from the side is a sign of frame or suspension damage.
 This is particularly true when the other three wheels appear normal.
+Vehicles will often pull toward the side with the setback wheel, when driven.

-A vehicle that leans more than ½” (13MM) from one side to the other.
+A vehicle that leans more than ½” (13MM) from one side to the other is another sign of damage.
+Any vehicle may lean a slight amount, but excessive leaning often indicates frame and unibody damage.

 For more information on the types of damage frames and unibodies sustain, see our Detailed Topic Frame and unibody Damage Types.